polkadot-fellows/RFCs/text/0000-rewards.md

 We avoid placing rewards logic on the relay chain now, so we must either collect the signed `ApprovalsTallyMessage`s and do the above computations somewhere sufficiently trusted, like a parachain, or via some distributed protocol with its own assumptions.

 #### In-core

-> NOTE: we are not populating a merkle tree, but rather just posting the tallies on-chain

 A dedicated rewards parachain could easily collect the `ApprovalsTallyMessage`s and do the above computations.
 In this, we logically have two phases, first we build the on-chain Merkle tree `M` of `ApprovalsTallyMessage`s, and second we process those into the rewards data.